How to Become a Truck Dispatcher with No Experience

 4. Obtain required licenses

-Once you have the necessary degree, you can pursue dispatcher certification from the National Dispatch and Freight Certification Association (NDFCA).
-Though it is not a mandatory certification, it bolsters your credibility in the trucking industry.
+Though not mandatory, it bolsters your credibility in the trucking industry.
 The certification package, comprising courses and the Freight Dispatcher Certification Examination, is available for $699, offering a valuable edge in this competitive field.

-5. Gain industry experience
+5. Gain the industry experience

 6. Develop your skill set

-Ways to Start Connecting with Carriers and Loads
+5 Ways to Start Connecting with Carriers and Loads

 2. Collaborate with factoring companies to promote your services via email marketing, tapping into their existing network of carriers.